foundata/guidelines/git-gitattributes.md

   `-text` or `binary` are then out of reach of the rewrite.
 - Regenerate every recorded digest that the rewrite invalidates, and say so in the commit message.
+- Treat artifacts published before the adoption as untouched by it.
+A procedure that rebuilds an older tag and compares the result against a stored digest has to expect that tag's own bytes, not the ones the policy produces today.

 **You SHOULD:**